Barutta/tr-tv/README.md

+# PS: This is a fork of tsaridas's work in

 # IPTV Stremio Addon

 This Stremio addon provides access to IPTV channels using M3U links, leveraging the excellent work of iptv-org and filtering out inactive channels.